Interception of Private Communications Course

 Upon completion of the course, successful participants will be able to:

-• applicable case law and its implications to investigations, affidavits and prosecutions; and
+- applicable case law and its implications to investigations, affidavits and prosecutions

-3. Draft an One-Party Consent affidavit and authorization pursuant to s.
+- Draft a One-Party Consent affidavit and authorization pursuant to s.
 184.2 of the Criminal Code

 Eligibility and mandatory requirements